jbiancot/ubuntu_lamp/README.md

-# A Docker image with Ubuntu, Apache and PHP: jbiancot/ubuntu_lamp
+# A Docker image with Ubuntu, Apache and PHP

 A more complete and standard Docker image containing:

 * Ubuntu 16.04.3 LTS (xenial)
 * Apache/2.4.18
 * PHP 7.0.22

+_docker image name: jbiancot/ubuntu_lamp_

 I have tried some Docker LAMP images but they fall short.
 In many cases, they have basic Apache/PHP packages and it is hard to extend from them, or they do not follow conventions, e.g: path for web files (.html, .php, .js) is different from the standard, etc.